 Dave says that in their fake human form, lizards run the EU, NATO, the NSA, The Vatican, China, Russia.
 They control every war, every uprising, all the intelligence, all the counter intelligence.
 They walk by us in the street, drink in our bars, work in our offices.
 They milk us of wealth and freedom.

 Now Zelia thinks that's cobblers, but she likes a laugh and agrees.
-But then – bang! - Dave is killed live on Glastonbury stage.
+But then – bang… Dave is killed live on stage right in from of her at Glastonbury.
 It couldn't be the lizards could it?

 With his last breath, Dave tells Zelia that she has to go to his mansion and find five notebooks, and that these notebooks will reveal the truth about the controlling reptoid power elite.